amritasaha1812/continual-knowledge-learning/README.md

 ### Example on standalone setting
 Another example on performing standalone (finetuning) on ANLI dataset  with t5_kadapters

 Step 1: Change the DATA_DIR in constants.py to the root dir containing the dataset.
-Inside DATA_DIR create a folder of the name "<dataset>_<dataset_version>"
+Inside DATA_DIR create a folder of the name <dataset>_<dataset_version>

 Step 2:  Create the config files for training `configs/split/training/t5_base_anli_full.json` and evaluation `configs/split/evaluation/t5_base_anli_full.json` (see example config file under Example of Continual Learning setting)